-In my book The Perfect Relationship I describe these ten steps.
-They have been gleaned from decades of study, work with clients, and from personal experience.
-I have worked with many clients on their relationships in my Voice Dialogue counselling practice, and I have worked on my own relationship with my partner of over 25 years.
+In my book The Perfect Relationship I describe the ten steps to transform a relationship into one that supports both partners in the relationship to grow and heal.
+The steps have been gleaned from decades of study, work with clients, and from personal experience.
+I have worked with many clients on their relationships in my Voice Dialogue practice, and I have worked on my own relationship with my partner of over 25 years.

 The steps include practical techniques that establish and strenghten the connection between partners, common-sense considerations, and leading-edge discoveries in relationship psychology that explain how people bond with one another at the deepest levels and how that affects their relationship experiences.

-I called the book ‘The Perfect Relationship’ because deep down that’s what most of us would really like, and, in a sense, it’s also what most of us get – but we just don’t realise it.
+I called the book ‘The Perfect Relationship’ because deep down that’s what most of us would really like, and it’s also what most of us get – but we just don’t realise it.

 We All Get The Perfect Relationship